Potassium Sorbate, 50lb Box

 CAS No. 24634-61-5

-Potassium sorbate is a food grade preservative generally regarded as safe (GRAS) worldwide.
-It is the inactive salt of sorbic acid.
+Potassium sorbate it is the inactive salt of sorbic acid.
 It readily dissolves in water where it converts to sorbic acid, its active form, at a low pH.
 Sorbic acid is very pH dependent.
 While it shows some activity up to pH 6 (about 6%), it is most active at pH 4.4 (70%).
 At pH 5.0 it is 37% active.
 As sorbic acid, it is considered to be active against mold, fair against yeast and poor against most bacteria.
 Sorbic acid is an unsaturated fatty acid and as such is subject to oxidation (use of an antioxidant like Mixed Tocopherols T50 is recommended).
 It is also sensitive to UV light and may turn yellow in solution.
 Gluconolactone is reported to stabilize potassium sorbate against discoloration and darkening in aqueous solutions and may be useful in stabilizing sorbic acid in the water phase of a product.

 Sorbic acid can cause contact dermatitis at concentrations above or below 0.5%.
 Studies show that if it is used at a concentration of no more than 0.2% it is unlikely to constitute a safety hazard.